Zesty.io: Platform

-All content on Zesty.io lives in an instance.
 Zesty.io allows content to be managed as itself (function as a headless CMS).
 Zesty.io can also power web properties.
 Content managed in a Zesty.io instance can be delivered to multiple devices with different screen sizes and display optimally.
 The platform creates responsive enterprise websites that are automatically optimized for search engines.
-Zesty.io also integrates with a variety of CRM systems with API access, such as Salesforce, Netsuite, MailChimp, Marketo, and Hubspot.
-Its mobile API also enables users to deploy content to mobile apps, IoT devices, and other connected devices.

 Zesty.io also supports multisite management.
 The multisite view allows users to manage multiple instances from one portal.
 The platform deploys web properties to cloud infrastructure and a global Content Distribution Network.
-Zesty.io’s multisite supports functionality for users to share media within and among instances and web properties, as well as duplicate, share, and repurpose templates.
+Zesty.io's multisite supports functionality for users to share media within and among instances and web properties, as well as duplicate, share, and repurpose templates.

 Zesty.io multi site management integrates with major analytics platforms such as Google Analytics to provide multi-site traffic analytics, user behavior tracking, as well as the ability to export data collected to other marketing platforms.

 Deployment and Support

 Because Zesty.io is a cloud platform, updates deploy automatically as new releases become available.
-As a SaaS platform, it is “versionless and infrastructure-less.”
+As a SaaS platform, it is "versionless and infrastructure-less."
 Deployment of new language, platform or infrastructure changes, and feature updates are automatic as well.
-Users can seek support in Zesty.io’s developer Slack channel, finding FAQs in their documentation, or by emailing the company’s support directly.

 Security

 Zesty.io runs on a multi-tenant cloud infrastructure with a global content delivery network.
 The infrastructure is built on Google Cloud Platform along with a global CDN hosted with Fastly.
 It uses a closed-source code base and cloud infrastructure is designed to protect front-facing web content from hackers and DDoS attacks.
-DDoS mitigation is delivered through Fastly or CloudFlare’s content delivery network.
+DDoS mitigation is delivered through Fastly or CloudFlare's content delivery network.
 Google Cloud Platform loadbalancers use anycast to distribute traffic to nearby servers, which greatly diffuses the potency of DDoS attacks by preventing the attackers from focusing their traffic on a single system on the Internet.

-Zesty has had a 99.995% uptime for the last 4 years.
 For security purposes, users have the options to enable two-factor authentication powered by Twilio’s 2FA product Authy, as well as the ability to create and designate specific admin permissions and controls.